 - 1/2 cup shredded pepper jack

-Place the chicken on a baking sheet and rub with the olive oil, chili powder, cumin, and paprika.
+- Place the chicken on a baking sheet and rub with the olive oil, chili powder, cumin, and paprika.
 Season with salt and pepper.
 Add the poblano to the baking sheet.
 Transfer to the oven and bake for 20 minutes or until the chicken is cooked through.
 Shred the chicken with two forks.
 De-seed the poblano and cut into slices.
 Add the shredded chicken and poblano to a bowl.
-Add 1/2 cup salsa verde, the rice and the cilantro, toss to combine.
+Add 1/2 cup salsa verde, the rice, half the cheese, and the cilantro, toss to combine.